FrancisBanville/ms_interpreting_probabilities/README.md

 probabilistic interactions appears to be lacking, making the estimation and use of these data more difficult.
 We aim to take a step back by outlining different ways in which probabilistic interactions are defined and used in network ecology.
-We distinguish two broad categories of probabilistic webs that necessitate distinct approaches when applied to key ecological questions: local webs describing probabilities of realized interactions, and regional webs (metawebs) describing probabilities of potential interactions.
+We distinguish two broad categories of probabilistic interaction networks that necessitate distinct approaches when applied to key ecological
+questions: local webs describing probabilities of realized interactions, and regional webs (metawebs) describing probabilities of potential interactions.
 We highlight the distinctions in the ecological meaning of these two representations and examine some of their properties and relationships (particularly with space, time, and between each other) through empirical case studies.
-Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (although see e.g., @Salim2022Data who discuss data standards for deterministic mutualistic webs).
-Well-defined metadata for probabilistic webs would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic networks.
+Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (although see e.g.,
+@Salim2022Data who discuss data standards for deterministic mutualistic webs).
+Well-defined metadata for probabilistic interactions would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic interaction networks.
 These metadata should outline the nature (i.e., local or regional) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables (e.g., spatial and temporal scales), and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological webs.
 Our observations and advice can be applied to most types of ecological networks representing direct interactions, from food webs to host-virus networks.

 # Probabilistic representations of interactions